Puteraeaa/Puteraeaa/README.md

 <h1 align="center">Hi there, I'm Putera 👋</h1>

 <p align="center"><em>
-  ""You're braver than you believe, and stronger than you seem, and smarter than you think." — A.A.
-Milne"
+  ""We can have more than we've got because we can become more than we are." — Jim Rohn"
 </em></p>

 ---